-ii) Board of Directors of the Fund Manager
+Board of Directors of the Fund Manager

 The Board takes overall responsibility for the Fund, including responsibility for identifying key risk areas, considering and monitoring investment decisions, considering significant financial matters, and reviewing the performance of management business plans and budgets.
-The Board is also responsible for ensuring that a comprehensive system of internal control policies and procedures is operative and is in compliance with sound corporate governance principles.
+The Board is also responsible for ensuring that a comprehensive system of internal control policies and procedures is operative, and is in compliance with sound corporate governance principles.

-The Board delegates the day-to-day management of the Fund to Managing Director assisted by senior management.
-Senior management are invited to attend board meetings and facilitate effective control of the Fund's operational activities.
-They also act as a medium of communication and coordination between various business units.
+The Board delegates the day to day management of the Fund to Managing Director assisted by senior management.
+Senior management are invited to attend board meetings and facilitates the effective control of all the Fund's operational activities, acting as a medium of communication and coordination between all the various business units.

 During the year the Board met four times.

 The Fund is committed to the principles of effective corporate governance.
 The directors also recognize the importance of integrity, transparency, and accountability.

-During the year the Board of Fund Manager had the following board sub-committees to ensure a high standard of corporate governance.
-These are:
+During the year the Board of Directors of the Fund Manager had the following board sub-committees to ensure a high standard of corporate governance throughout the Fund.
+These are;

-- Board Audit Risk & Compliance Committee; and - Board Investment Committee.
+- Board Audit Risk & Compliance Committee; - Board Investment Committee; and